 Budgets are prepared on the modified accrual basis of accounting.
 Unencumbered appropriations in the General Fund lapse at the end of the fiscal year.
 Encumbered appropriations at year-end that have been approved by the Board are generally expended during the next fiscal year's operations, assuming that the underlying liability is ultimately incurred.
 Budgeted amounts are as originally adopted or as amended by the Board.
 Legally, the Board must adopt a balanced budget; that is, total budgeted revenues and other financing sources including fund balance must equal or exceed total budgeted expenditures and other financing uses.
 State statutes require the School Board to amend its budgets when revenues plus projected revenues within a fund are expected to be less than budgeted revenues by five percent or more and/or expenditures within a fund are expected to exceed budgeted expenditures by five percent or more.
-The School Board amended its General Fund budget once during the year, reflecting an increase of total budgeted revenues of approximately \$14.5 million and an increase of total budgeted expenditures of approximately \$9.4 million.
+The School Board amended its General Fund budget once during the year, reflecting an increase of total budgeted revenues of approximately \$10.0 million and an increase of total budgeted expenditures and transfers to other funds of approximately \$2.8 million.